libp2p/rust-libp2p/examples/chat-example/README.md

 4. Close with `Ctrl-c`.
 You can open more terminal windows and add more peers using the same line above.

-Once an additional peer is mDNS discovered it can participate in the conversation and all peers will receive messages sent from it.

-If a participant exits (`Ctrl-c` or otherwise) the other peers will receive an mDNS expired event and remove the expired peer from the list of known peers.
+When a new peer is discovered through mDNS, it can join the conversation, and all peers will receive messages sent by that peer.
+If a participant exits the application using `Ctrl-c` or any other method, the remaining peers will receive an mDNS expired event and remove the expired peer from their list of known peers.

+## Conclusion
+This chat application demonstrates the usage of **libp2p** and the gossipsub protocol for building a decentralized chat system.
+By leveraging mDNS for peer discovery, users can easily connect with other peers and engage in real-time conversations.
+The example provides a starting point for developing more sophisticated chat applications using **libp2p** and exploring the capabilities of decentralized communication.